Shelter Rock School

 Shelter Rock Elementary School is one of the two elementary schools in the Manhasset School District.
 Shelter Rock includes Kindergarten through 6th grade.

-There are a range of settings or placement options for classified students at Shelter Rock.
-The options range from the most restrictive setting of a self-contained class to a mainstream placement with a various levels of support.
-Support can include a co-teach model, direct or indirect Teacher Consultant services or special class (small group) pull-outs for Language Arts and Math.
-The placement and support are based on individual needs of the student as specified in their Individual Education Plan (“IEP”).
+There is a range of settings or placement options for classified students at Shelter Rock.
+The options range from the most restrictive setting of a special class to a mainstream placement with various levels of support.
+Support can include a co-teach model, direct or indirect teacher consultant services or special class (small group) pull-outs for language arts and math.
+The placement and support are based on the individual needs of the student as specified in their Individual Education Plan (“IEP”).

-Shelter Rock has at least one integrated co-teaching class per grade for kindergarten through 6th grade for those students who qualify based on their IEPs.
+Shelter Rock has integrated co-teaching class for those students who qualify based on their IEPs.
 Not more than one-third of each class consists of special education students.
-The 4.5 hours of primary instruction in these classes are taught by a general education teacher and a special education teacher.
+The primary instruction in these classes is taught by a general education teacher and a special education teacher.

-Speech Therapists are on staff.
-Occupational Therapists and Physical Therapists are hired each year as consultants for the district.
-Therapies are conducted as pull-outs or push-ins to the classroom during the school day.
+Speech therapists are on staff.
+Occupational therapists and physical therapists are hired each year as consultants for the district.
+Therapies are conducted as pull-out sessions or push-ins to the classroom during the school day.
 Depending upon a student’s IEP, the therapy can be individual (1:1) or group (3:1 or 5:1 ratios).

 Counseling and social groups are run by either the social worker or the guidance counselor.